-Not being fully human - We have many examples of comments from people to justify this.
+Not being fully human - We have many examples of comments from people to justify this, which are shocking.
 For example, being told the person with disability don't know the difference if they have a friend or not.
-People with intellectual disability do not experience grief, do not need a medical procedure that most people would need.
-There are many examples were people with disability are not given the same access to rights, choices or the right supports to achieve this.
-Things we would automatically afford as essential to a person that was not devalued.
+People with intellectual disability do not experience grief, or do not need a medical procedure that most people would need.
+There are many examples were people with disability are not given the same access to rights, choices or the right supports to achieve this, things we would automatically afford as essential to a person that was not devalued.